 There is nothing worse than overlooking tax deductions and credits that could have resulted in more money in the bank.
 The IRS doesn’t make it any easier either with their constantly changing tax codes and deadlines.
 But one thing they won’t tell you; the secret ways to boost your tax refund.

 Keep reading for the inside scoop.
-Your bank account will thank you.
+Once you boost your tax refund, your bank account will thank you.

 The IRS allows you to deduct up to 50% of your income in charitable donations to organizations.
 Take advantage of this percentage and maximize your contributions throughout the year.